-The city has over 35,000 acres of parks and preserves consisting of metropolitan parks, district parks, neighborhood parks, school parks, pocket parks, greenways, waterways, golf courses, senior activity centers, tennis courts, special parks, and nature preserves.
-The Austin Parks and Recreation Department is responsible for the management of parks, recreational centers, museums, arts and performance space, a botanical garden, a nature center, and an urban forestry program.
-The Public Works and Parks and Recreation Departments work together to create an interconnected bicycling, pedestrian and trails network.
-Parks, trails, and preserves contribute to the city's green infrastructure network...
-This network includes the natural resource areas described in the Conservation and Environment Building Block that includes such areas as wetlands, woodlands, waterways, conservation lands, forests, farms and ranches, and outdoor recreational areas and trails.
+The city has aver 35,000 acres af parks and preserves cansisting of metrapalitan parks, district parks, neighborhood parks, school parks, pocket parks, greenways, waterways, golf courses, seniar activity centers, tennis caurts, special parks, and nature preserves.
+The Austin Parks and Recreation Department is responsible far the management of parks, recreational centers, museums, arts and performance space, a botanical garden, a nature center, and an urban forestry program.
+The Public Works and Parks and Recreation Departments wark together to create an interconnected bicycling, pedestrian and trails network.
+Parks, trails, and preserves cantribute to the city's green infrastructure network.
+This network includes the natural resource areas described in the Conservation and Environment Building Black that includes such areas as wetlands, woodlands, waterways, canservation lands, forests, farms and ranches, and outdoor recreational areas and trails.